In early October 2014, I first had the pleasure of travelling to Simon’s Town, which is about an hour or

 include: Humpback-, Killer- (or Orca), Southern Right- and Bryde’s-Whales.
 We didn’t definitely

-see any whales on the drive but we did see one below Cape Point’s Two Oceans Restaurant
+see any whales on the drive but we did see one below Cape Point’s Two Oceans Restaurant (now closed)

 sometime later. 🙂

 You can read a full account of my visits to Cape Point and the Cape of Good Hope but I won’t go

 into any further detail in this post other than to say they are places that I believe everyone

 should visit at least once in the course of their lifetimes – especially if you are fortunate enough to permanently

 reside in South Africa.

 Here is a list of notable places to visit and things to do in/near Simon’s Town: